How To Look At A House

 Basically, SEER more accurately states the operating efficiency over variable weather, while EER expresses the efficiency at one operating condition.
 Because EER is based on a more difficult scenario, it is a lower number and typically about 0.875 of SEER.
 So a heat pump or cooling air conditioner with a SEER of 15 would have an EER of around 13.

-Also, see our blog post How can I find out the SEER of my air conditioner?
+Also, see our blog posts What is the difference between SEER and SEER2? and How can I find out the SEER of my air conditioner?

 • • • • • • • • • • • • • • • • • • • • • • • • • • • •